Do I Really Have to Show My Credit Report?

 It catches you off guard, and then you feel a creeping sensation of uncertainty.
 Maybe you just graduated, and you don’t have a credit report to speak of yet.
-Or maybe you had been temporarily unemployed, causing you to miss your due dates several times.
-And then you just had a sobering realization: your credit rating could jeopardize not just your chances of renting an apartment, but your entire future as well.
+You have a sobering realization: your credit rating could jeopardize not just your chances of renting an apartment, but your entire future as well.

-Are you worried about spending the rest of your life as a freeloader or a homeless person because of bad credit rating?
+Does spending the rest of your life as a freeloader or a homeless person because of a bad credit rating worry you?
 If yes, take comfort in the fact that you’re not alone.

 But first, here’s a reality check on why you have to mind your credit report when trying to rent an apartment:

 According to a TransUnion study, nearly half of landlords check a tenant’s credit health before making a leasing decision.

 Based on the above statistic, what you’re dealing with here is a “glass half full or half empty” scenario.

 On the one hand, you can take comfort in the fact that your situation is not hopeless.
 Fifty-fifty is good odds, though you may have to deal with a couple of rejections on account of your bad credit rating.
 But on the other hand, having a poor credit score also limits your choices.
 In the final analysis, what you can do is take stock of your situation and then take the necessary steps needed to bolster your chances of renting the apartment you fancy.